The periosteum is secured to the underlying bone by which of the ... | Channels for Pearson+

 1

-Understand the periosteum: The periosteum is a dense layer of connective tissue that covers the outer surface of bones, except at the joints where articular cartilage is present.
-It plays a role in bone growth, repair, and providing a surface for the attachment of tendons and ligaments.
+Understand the periosteum: The periosteum is a dense layer of vascular connective tissue that surrounds the outer surface of bones, except at joints.
+It plays a critical role in bone growth, repair, and providing attachment points for tendons and ligaments.

 Learn about Sharpey's fibers: Sharpey's fibers are strong collagenous fibers that anchor the periosteum to the underlying bone.
-These fibers penetrate the bone matrix, ensuring the periosteum remains securely attached.
+They penetrate the bone matrix, ensuring the periosteum remains securely attached.

-Differentiate the options: Articular cartilage covers the ends of bones at joints and does not secure the periosteum.
-The endosteum is a thin membrane lining the inner surface of the bone cavity, unrelated to the periosteum's attachment.
-Haversian canals are part of the compact bone structure, involved in blood vessel and nerve passage, not periosteum attachment.
+Differentiate the options: Reticular fibers are thin fibers found in connective tissues, but they do not anchor the periosteum to the bone.
+Collagen bundles are structural proteins but are not specifically involved in securing the periosteum.
+Elastic fibers provide flexibility in tissues but are not related to periosteum attachment.

-Connect the concept: Sharpey's fibers are the correct answer because they are specifically designed to secure the periosteum to the bone, ensuring stability and structural integrity.
+Focus on the correct structure: Sharpey's fibers are the specialized structures responsible for securing the periosteum to the bone.
+They are composed of collagen and are embedded deeply into the bone matrix.

-Review the anatomy: Visualize or refer to diagrams of the bone structure to see how Sharpey's fibers penetrate the bone matrix and connect the periosteum to the underlying bone.
+Conclude the reasoning: Based on the anatomical function and structure, Sharpey's fibers are the correct answer as they directly fulfill the role of anchoring the periosteum to the underlying bone.

 Watch next